SCEDC/ground-motion-packet/docs/specification/features/station.md

 </dl>

 > NOTE: "depth" in the station geometry coordinates array is defined as
-> meters positive downward from the surface.
-This conforms with seismic
+> meters positive from the WGS84 datum.
+This conforms with GEOJSON
-> metadata convention, but deviates from GeoJSON.
+> standard, but defiates from metadata convention.

 Example: